Clothing Design

 Clothing designs need readable shapes, restrained palettes, and clean edges.
 A pixel grid helps you plan logos, icons, stripes, badges, and shirt details before you start copying them into the game.

-Open the Grid MakerStep-by-Step Workflow
+Open the Grid MakerWhat This Guide Covers

 - Start with a bold clothing idea.
 Simple symbols, team-style marks, badges, and high-contrast patterns work better than tiny photo details.